The Bardo

 Your old life ends.
 Your new life begins.
 What happens between?
 In Tibetan Buddhism, the interval between death and rebirth is called the “bardo.”
 It is a space of possibility and liberation.
 It calls on you to reflect on the journey you’ve completed and prepare yourself for the journey ahead.

 The Bardo is a “leavership” programme for leaders in a space of conscious transition.
-Designed and hosted by Bramble, The Bardo will incorporate solo and small group reflection, creative, somatic and nature-based practices, and inspiration from pioneers in diverse fields to activate your awareness, hope and agency – three capacities we believe are vital for leaders who want to evolve themselves and the systems around them.
+Designed and hosted by Bramble, The Bardo incorporates solo and small group reflection, creative, somatic and nature-based practices, and inspiration from pioneers in diverse fields to activate your awareness, hope and agency – three capacities we believe are vital for leaders who want to evolve themselves and the systems around them.
 Our essay “In Praise of Leavership” outlines more about why we believe leavership is so important for a regenerative future.

-What kind of participants is The Bardo for?
+Who is The Bardo for?

 You are a leader in your field, sector or community who is sensing a need for something radically different – both for the systems around you and for yourself.
 Perhaps you’ve been sensing this for a while, but you had commitments you wanted to honour or projects you wanted to see through.
 For whatever reason, the time finally feels ripe to pause, take stock and prepare to venture out to meet the better future you know is possible.
 You are hungry to unlearn alongside unlikely peers.